Monika-81/padel-pals/README.md

 #### Color scheme

 The goal of the design was to keep a clean and consistent user experience throughout the pages.
-With light/derk text contrast set up and one accent color, all connecting to the jumbotron image.
-A color palette was created with the help of Colormind to work as a design foundation during the project.
-Note that eha blue accent color use in the design is genereated using bootstraps own color 'primary'.
+With light/dark text contrast set up and one accent color, all connecting to the jumbotron image.
+A color palette was created with the help of [Colormind](http://www.colormind.io) to work as a design foundation during the project.
+Note that the blue accent color use in the design is genereated using bootstraps own color 'primary'.

 ![Color Scheme](/static/images/screenshots/ColorScheme.png)

 <br>

-A contrast grid was used to see how well the colors worked togheter and to maximaze the visibility on the site.
+A contrast grid was used to see how well the colors worked together and to maximaze the visibility on the site.

 ![Color grid](/static/images/screenshots/contrastgrid.png)